-E. 12.4.1 The following objectives are intended to guide Municipal discussions with the Ministry of Natural Resources throughout their planning process with regard to Crown Land, the creation of new access roads and lake access points, the issuance of land use permits and patents, and the approval of amendments to the Crown Land Use Policy Atlas to permit new development.
-In addition, the Ministry of Natural Resources support for these objectives will ensure that the Municipality can respond to the Ministry Natural Resources in a timely fashion on land use matters when called upon to do so.
+E.13.4.1 The following objectives are intended to guide Municipal discussions with the Ministry of Northern Development, Mines and Natural Resources and Forestry throughout their planning process with regard to Crown Land, the creation of new access roads and lake access points, the issuance of land use permits and patents, and the approval of amendments to the Temagami Land Use Plan to permit new development.
+In addition, the Ministry of Northern Development, Mines, Natural Resources and Forestry support for these objectives will ensure that the Municipality can respond to the Ministry of Northern Development, Mines, Natural Resources and Forestry in a timely fashion on land use matters when called upon to do so.
 It is the hope of the Municipality that no decision or decisions, either individually or cumulatively, be made that would compromise the ability of the Municipality to achieve these long-term objectives:

-- To recognize and protect land with sensitive natural features; - To protect the quality of lake water; - To recognize and protect land with high potential for recreation, forestry and mining; - To encourage the proper management of resources in order to minimize negative environmental impact; - To harmonize, to the extent possible, municipal objectives with the Temagami First Nation and the Teme-Augama Anishnabai objectives; - To conserve the wilderness or semi-wilderness character of the Municipality so that in the future everyone can enjoy the existing character of the Temagami area; - To ensure that new development conforms to the provisions of this Plan and the implementing Zoning By-law; - To ensure new development will contribute to the long-term health and safety of the residents and the financial and economic wellbeing of the municipality; - To establish a partnership between the Municipality and the Ministry Natural Resources to co-ordinate their respective

-- activities and policies to ensure effective and efficient administration of land; and, - To encourage private parking agreements on Crown Land be made available to individuals who access their properties from Crown.
+- To recognize and protect land with sensitive natural features; - To protect the quality of lake water; - To recognize and protect land with high potential for recreation, forestry and mining; - To encourage the proper management of resources in order to minimize negative environmental impact; - To harmonize, to the extent possible, municipal objectives with the Temagami First Nation and the Teme-Augama Anishnabai objectives; - To conserve the wilderness or semi-wilderness character of the Municipality so that in the future everyone can enjoy the existing character of the Temagami area; - To ensure that new development conforms to the provisions of this Plan and the implementing Zoning By-law; - To ensure new development will contribute to the long-term health and safety of the residents and the financial and economic well being of the municipality; - To establish a partnership between the Municipality and the Ministry of Northern Development, Mines, Natural Resources and Forestry to co-ordinate their respective activities and policies to ensure effective and efficient administration of land; and, - To encourage private parking agreements on Crown landLand be made available to individuals who access their properties from Crown.

-E.13 CROWN LAND - PROTECTED AREA
+E.14 CROWN LAND - PROTECTED AREA

-E.13.1.1 The Crown Land - Protected Area land use designation consists of the Provincial Parks and Conservation Reserves within the Municipality.
-These include Crown Land with representative 'old growth' red and white pine sites, some watersheds containing the headwaters of rivers flowing through the wilderness park, significant wetlands, provincially significant ecological and geological features and significant recreation areas and applies to a portion of Temagami Island.
+E.14.1.1 The Crown Land - Protected Area land use designation that includes Crown land with representative 'old growth' red and white pine sites, some watersheds containing the headwaters of rivers flowing through the wilderness park, significant wetlands, provincially significant ecological and geological features and significant recreation areas and applies to a portion of Temagami Island.
 These lands also include Provincial Parks and Conservation Reserves.

-E.13.2.1 Permitted uses within the Lake Temagami Neighbourhood are limited to those uses permitted in the Skyline Reserve.
+E.14.2.1 Permitted uses within the Lake Temagami Neighbourhood are limited to those uses permitted in the Skyline Reserve.
 Outside of the Lake Temagami Neighbourhood, permitted uses include low intensity, non-consumptive recreation and tourism, such as small cabins, hunt camps and warm-up shelters for day use and campsites; along with activities to ensure the protection of significant ecological values/features.